Getting soaked at Victoria Falls | DW | 25.02.2020

 A rather wet experience

 More recently, these cascading waters hit the headlines in 2019 on account of a report alleging that the Victoria Falls were drying out amid widespread drought in this part of Africa.
-The story turned out to be a false report, but the knock-on effects were felt throughout the region: many tourists canceled their trip to this UNESCO World Heritage Site over the Christmas holidays, which normally are frequented by roughly a million visitors a year.
+The story turned out to be a false report, but the knock-on effects were felt throughout the region: many tourists canceled their trip to this UNESCO World Heritage Site over the Christmas holidays, which the region is still trying to recover from; normally, Victoria Falls is frequented by roughly a million visitors a year.

 That number, however, reflects visitors to both sides of the falls, as the waters straddle the border between Zimbabwe and Zambia.
 Historically, the Zimbabwean side has attracted more tourists, as most of the cascading waters are to be seen here.
 But the Zambian side is catching up, offering tourists to try more adventurous ways to explore this unique wonder of nature.

-The "Main Falls" look like a cascading wall of water; some tourists actually wade through the water pool at the top during the dry season
+The "Main Falls" look like a wall of water; some tourists actually wade through the water pool at the top in the dry season

 From aerial tours in helicopters to bungee-jumping to actually wading through the pools at the top of the falls during the dry season, daredevils of all shapes and sizes can get even closer to the action on the Zambian side of the falls.
 However you choose to experience the falls, be prepared to get soaked, as water will surprise you from all directions when you least expect it.
 In fact, this is believed to be the only place on earth where it rains all day, each day of the year as a result of the vapor from the falls.